tedserbinski/HTML5-Template/README.md

 This is the HTML 5 template I use when starting new sites.
 It has a heavy focus on mobile, SEO, and semantic markup.

-It is currently deployed on my [tedserbinski.com](http://tedserbinski.com).
+It is currently deployed on my blog [tedserbinski.com](http://tedserbinski.com).

-Below is a list of resources I used in constructing this template and kicking of new website projects.
+Below is a list of resources I used in constructing this template and kicking off new website projects.

 # Resources